RS-68

-The Aerojet Rocketdyne RS-68 (Rocket System 68) is a liquid-fuel rocket engine that uses liquid hydrogen (LH2) and liquid oxygen (LOX) as propellants in a gas-generator power cycle.
-It is the largest hydrogen-fueled rocket engine ever flown.
+The RS-68 (Rocket System-68) was a liquid-fuel rocket engine that used liquid hydrogen (LH2) and liquid oxygen (LOX) as propellants in a gas-generator cycle.
+It was the largest hydrogen-fueled rocket engine ever flown.

-Its development started in the 1990s with the goal of producing a simpler, less-costly, heavy-lift engine for the Delta IV launch system.
+Designed and manufactured in the United States by Rocketdyne (later Pratt & Whitney Rocketdyne and Aerojet Rocketdyne).
+Development started in the 1990s with the goal of producing a simpler, less costly, heavy-lift engine for the Delta IV launch system.
 Two versions of the engine have been produced: the original RS-68 and the improved RS-68A.
-A third version, the RS-68B, was planned for the National Aeronautics and Space Administration's (NASA) Ares V rocket before cancellation of the rocket and the Constellation Program altogether.
+A third version, the RS-68B, was planned for the National Aeronautics and Space Administration's (NASA) Ares V rocket before the cancellation of the rocket and the Constellation Program in 2010.

 Design and development

 One of the main goals of the RS-68 program was to produce a simple engine that would be cost-effective when used for a single launch.
-To achieve this, the RS-68 has 80% fewer parts than the multi-launch Space Shuttle Main Engine (SSME).
+To achieve this, the RS-68 has 80% fewer parts than the multi-launch RS-25 Space Shuttle Main Engine (SSME).
 The adverse consequences of this simplicity were a significantly lower thrust-to-weight ratio and a 10% lower specific impulse compared to the SSME.
 The benefit of this simplicity is the RS-68's reduced construction cost.